Code-Institute-Submissions/Sandra-Be-magic-spells/README.md

    3. As a new user to this website, I want to have the option to search for the spells I'm looking for, so I can find what I need.

-Search Bar is implemented on top of the Spell library with buttons "Reset" and "Search" for user to search up for spells.
+Search Bar is implemented on top of the Spell library with buttons "Reset" and "Search" for user to search for spells.

 ![Search Bar](project_files/user_stories/u6.jpg "Search Bar")

    4. As a new user to this website, I want to access an external resource link for magical tools, so I can purchase a product.

-Home page provide eye catching layout from cards for user access external resource link.
-Link navigate to Magical Tools page and provide opportunity for user actually purchase product.
+Home page provides eye catching layout from cards for user access external resource link.
+Link navigates to Magical Tools page and provide opportunity for user actually purchase product.

 ![External link](project_files/user_stories/u7.jpg "External Link")
 ![Buy Now](project_files/user_stories/u8.jpg "Buy Now")

    5. As a new user to this website, I want to join this website, so I can become a part of this community.

-Navigation Bar provide user link for Register, also beautiful card welcome user to Join Community and Register.
+Navigation Bar provides user link for Register, also beautiful card welcome for user to Join Community and Register.
 Clicking on the links user is redirected to Register page.

 ![Link Register](project_files/user_stories/u9.jpg "Link Register")
 ![Join Us](project_files/user_stories/u10.jpg "Join Us")